-IMF does is not giving up on its demands for a rise in electricity prices21.
-October 2019. / News Serbia Energy
+IMF does is not giving up on its demands for a rise in electricity prices, News Serbia Energy

 Following the end of its visit to Serbia, the International Monetary Fund (IMF) said a revision of the electricity price was necessary “to ensure a full cost recovery”, reiterating its demand for a rise in electricity prices.